How to Balance and Maximize Flavors When Cooking

 Here are where this flavor is dominant: Arugula, Feta, Beans, Egg, Lamb, Anchovies, Tacos, Soy sauce, Seaweeds, Miso, Pickled vegetables, Bacon, Hard cheeses, Tomatoes, and Mushrooms.

-You can also use sea vegetables, soy sauce, bacon, cured meat, olives, anchovy, bacon, stock, or cheese instead of salt to achieve a salty flavor.
+You can use sea vegetables, soy sauce, bacon, cured meat, olives, anchovy, bacon, stock, or cheese instead of salt to achieve a salty flavor.

 Bitter